Big Bend High School

-Big Bend High School is a public K-12 school located in unincorporated Brewster County, Texas (USA), adjacent to the Study Butte census-designated place, and with a Terlingua postal address.
+Big Bend High School is a public K-12 school located in unincorporated Brewster County, Texas, United States, adjacent to the Study Butte census-designated place, and with a Terlingua postal address.
 Originally a high school, it now serves as the only school in the Terlingua Common School District and is classified as a 1A school by the UIL.
-For the 2021–2022 school year, the school was given a "C" by the Texas Education Agency.
+For the 2024–2025 school year, the school was given an "F" by the Texas Education Agency.

 In addition to the Terlingua CSD area, Big Bend High also serves high school students from San Vicente Independent School District, based at Big Bend National Park.
 San Vicente itself does not have enough of a taxation base, as of 1997, to establish its own high school.